St. Michael's Church, Hamburg

 St. Michael's Church (Hauptkirche Sankt Michaelis), colloquially called Michel (/de/), is one of Hamburg's five Lutheran main churches (Hauptkirchen) and one of the most famous churches in the city.
-St. Michaelis is a landmark of the city and it is considered to be one of the finest Hanseatic Protestant baroque churches.
-The church was purposely built Protestant unlike many other Hamburg churches which were originally built by Roman Catholics and were converted to Protestantism during the Reformation.
+St. Michael is a landmark of the city and is considered one of the most important Protestant Baroque churches in northern Germany.
+The church was purpose-built as a Protestant church, unlike many other Hamburg churches that were originally built by Roman Catholics and converted to Protestantism during the Reformation.
 It is dedicated to the Archangel Michael.
-A large bronze statue, standing above the portal of the church shows the archangel conquering the devil.
+A large bronze statue above the church's main portal shows the archangel conquering the devil.

-The 132-metre high Baroque spire totally covered with copper is a prominent feature of Hamburg's skyline and has always been a landfall mark for ships sailing up the river Elbe.
+The 132-metre-high Baroque spire, covered with copper, is a prominent feature of Hamburg's skyline and has long served as a landfall mark for ships sailing up the river Elbe.